free5ty1e/primestationone/README.md

 Here are the commands to write the image file on Mac and Linux with a progress bar as well.
 The v1.0000 beta release archive is used for this example, adjust accordingly if you have a different version.
 You will need a minimum of a 8GB SD card to begin using the PrimeStation One.
 Once (and if) you've transferred the root filesystem to USB, you can manually prepare a tiny SD card (any size above 50 MB will work) to act as a boot drive for the USB PrimeStation and free up your 8GB SD card for other uses.

+NOTE: Upon the first boot of your Primestation One (starting with v1.00beta4ish), your SD card's filesystem will be auto-expanded to fill your SD card for maximum justice.

 ####Install on Mac:
 *UPDATE: You can totally use ApplePi Baker @ http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/ to write the Primestation image to your SD card directly from the `.7z` file!
 Uber convenience, you guys!*